-The Seniors Access Home Loan allows senior citizens to get access to the equity in their homes for a range of reasons.
+The Seniors Access Home Loan allows senior citizens to get access to the equity in their homes for various reasons.

 The Seniors Access Home Loan is a reverse mortgage home loan, meaning it allows you to borrow against your equity while you continue to live in your home.
 Funds can be used for anything a borrower desires and can come in handy to help with home renovations, purchasing a new car, taking some much needed time off to travel or even as an additional source of income.